Open-Email/MailHTTPS-Protocol/README.md

 In legacy email context, deliverability is often framed as a top priority - essentially measuring how easily senders can inject emails into our inboxes.
 Ironically, this contradicts what recipients truly want: by any reasonable standard, we should control what arrives in our inboxes.
 Yet push-based email grants senders (and their infrastructure) a disproportionate ability to reach us, making filters, blacklists, bounces, and other band-aid solutions a necessity.

-It’s time to let go of these obsolete ideas and workarounds.
+It is time to let go of these obsolete ideas and workarounds.

 Mail/HTTPS flips this dynamic entirely.
-Because it’s pull-based, we, the readers, decide whose messages we retrieve and when.
+Because it is pull-based, we, the readers, decide whose messages we retrieve and when.
 The concept of “deliverability” fades away: the inbox control belongs to us, not to the senders or any middlemen.

 ## Address Secrecy